mSafdel/WordleGuest/README.md

 	we will use this section when i want to use Regex. do you know Regex?

 <b>Words without these chars</b></br>
-	select this menu for getting words without specific characters.
+	select this menu for getting words that do not contain the specific letters

 <b>Exit</b></br>
 	choose it for exit from app (main loop)